By – Dr JV Hebbar

 Chatra, chatrapushpa, shatachatra – inflorescence has umbrella shape

-Pitika – Flowers are in yellowish in colour
+Pitika – Flowers are in yellowish in color

 Misi – Stimulate appetite